nandanrao/summerschool/README.md

 ## Day 2: Statistical Learning Theory

 Here we go all the way back to the beginning of the field and formulate the problem formally: what does it mean to model the world probablistically.
-We then look at two of the most fundamental ideas that will be woven throughout the week: what does it mean for a model to overfit and how can we trade off the bias and variance of a model to make it more effective.
+We then look at two of the most fundamental ideas that will be woven throughout the week: what does it mean for a model to overfit and how can we trade off the bias and variance of a model.
 Exercises consist of exploring and proving these ideas in code.

 #### Topics:
 * History of Statistical Learning